healthcare network of southwest florida

 Collier Health Services, Inc. (d/b/a Healthcare Network of Southwest Florida) was founded as a nonprofit organization in 1977 by a group of community leaders to address the health issues of migrant and seasonal farm workers, rural poor and other citizens in Collier County.

-Their first facilities were two small trailers in Immokalee.
+The organization’s first facilities were two small trailers in Immokalee.
 From the start, the nonprofit was committed to providing basic medical and dental healthcare services at an affordable cost while ensuring dignity and respect to each individual served.

 expansion begins in 1993